-The Exchange is expanding its on-the-go snacks, meals and sundries—including better-for-you options that support a BE FIT lifestyle—with micro markets at installations across the United States.
+DALLAS – The Army & Air Force Exchange Service is expanding its on-the-go snacks, meals and sundries—including better-for-you options that support a BE FIT lifestyle—with micro markets at installations across the United States.

-Soldiers at the Army Recruitment and Retention College at Fort Knox have enjoyed access to a micro market since April.
-It’s already a hit.
+Soldiers at the Army Recruitment and Retention College (RRC) at Fort Knox have had access to a micro market since April and it is already a hit.

 “The students and instructors have such a small window of break time,” said Capt.
 James Broeker, the RRC Company Commander.
 “Having that kind of commodity in the building really takes care of everyone.”

 Broeker shops at the micro market three times a week.
 He especially appreciates the better-for-you snacks and sandwiches.

 “I’m pleasantly surprised,” Broeker said.
 “The micro market has been a real big success with students and staff.”